Written by Karl Perera, MA, DipLC

 Let’s say you have to give an important presentation and you fear talking in public, or you need to talk to someone about a difficult subject and are avoiding it, or perhaps you have a job interview coming up and are nervous.
 Any situation could be suitable for visualisation, this includes social challenges, self improvement or physical activity.

-Here is a quick description of how you can use visualisation for your confidence:
+Here is a quick description of how you can use visualization to reduce anxiety and boost confidence:

 Imagine a movie and you are the star of that movie.
 Create the scenes in your head and see yourself being successful and achieving your goal.
 For example, if your goal was to find a loving partner you could imagine being on a balcony overlooking the sea holding a drink in one hand and your arm around your future partner.
 Imagine laughing and being relaxed and happy.
 How does it feel?
 What are the details?
 You create the movie with all its sounds and feelings and visuals – the more real the better.
 This will create the right attitude and mindset that will help you succeed.
 It is one positive tool and also a piece of magic if you use it often and re-run that movie every day.